A twinkling of starlight, all warning sensors pinging off, a wide, white grin… and then death.

 She waves, and the door to another block opens.

-The massive pressure difference causes Chaos, immensely heavy in comparison to any creature his size, like a frog through a garden hose.
-The pressure flings him through and out into the other block gloriously, wonderfully, grinning, and just a little bit displeased at all of this.
+The massive pressure difference causes Chaos, immensely heavy in comparison to any creature his size, to fly like a frog through a garden hose.
+The pressure flings him through and out into the other block – gloriously, wonderfully grinning, and just a little bit displeased at all of this.